-The first step to successful math centers is to have a plan for procedures and routines.
+The next step to successful math centers is to have a plan for procedures, routines, and expectations.
 Having a clear plan for procedures and routines will help your math centers run smoothly and allow you to maximize the benefits of math centers.

 The good news is that they are so many different ways to run them.
 The bad news is that there are so many ways to run math centers that there really is no one best way that I can share.